 Medfield home prices are not only among the most expensive in Massachusetts, but Medfield real estate also consistently ranks among the most expensive in America.

-Medfield is a decidedly white-collar town, with fully 92.62% of the workforce employed in white-collar jobs, well above the national average.
+Medfield is a decidedly white-collar town, with fully 95.78% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Medfield is a town of managers, professionals, and sales and office workers.
-There are especially a lot of people living in Medfield who work in management occupations (19.83%), sales jobs (12.88%), and business and financial occupations (10.81%).
+There are especially a lot of people living in Medfield who work in management occupations (22.02%), business and financial occupations (14.38%), and sales jobs (12.26%).

 Also of interest is that Medfield has more people living here who work in computers and math than 95% of the places in the US.

 The people who call Medfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Medfield residents report their race to be White, followed by Asian.
-Important ancestries of people in Medfield include Italian, English, German, and Polish.
+Important ancestries of people in Medfield include Irish, Italian, English, German, and European.

 The most common language spoken in Medfield is English.
-Other important languages spoken here include Greek and Spanish.
+Other important languages spoken here include Langs. of India and Spanish.